JonathanRayner/market-dash/README.md

 Features:

 - crypto + stocks
-- Free 5 API calls/min
 - official

+Cons:

+- Only 5 free API calls/min

+Decision: too few free API calls/min to experiment in the early stages.
+Use Polygon later if problems with Alpaca arise.

 ### Binance API